wp-plugins/delete-me/readme.txt

 === Delete Me ===
 Contributors: cmc3215
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=L5VY6QDSAAZUL
-Tags: delete, user delete, delete profile, user management
+Tags: delete, user delete, delete profile, user management, multisite
-Requires: WordPress 3.0+, PHP 5.2+
+Requires: WordPress 3.5.1+, PHP 5.2.4+
-Requires at least: 3.0
+Requires at least: 3.5.1
-Tested up to: 3.3
+Tested up to: 3.5.1
-Stable tag: 1.1
+Stable tag: 1.2

-Allow specific WordPress roles ( except administrator ) to delete themselves.
+Allow specific WordPress roles ( except Super Admin & Administrator ) to delete themselves.

 == Description ==

-Allow specific WordPress roles ( except administrator ) to delete themselves on the `Users -> Your Profile` subpanel or on any Post or Page using the Shortcode `[plugin_delete_me /]`.
+Allow specific WordPress roles ( except Super Admin & Administrator ) to delete themselves on the `Users -> Your Profile` subpanel or on any Post or Page using the Shortcode `[plugin_delete_me /]`.
 Settings for this plugin are found on the `Settings -> Delete Me` subpanel.
+Multisite and Network Activation supported.

 How it works: